MongoDB

 str_critical --> Critical string configuration

-critical_inverse --> Activate inverse interval with 1 for critical threshold
+critical_inverse --> Enable inverse interval with 1 for critical threshold

 module_interval --> This interval is calculated as a multiplier of the agent interval.